 MSUM offers a variety of Diversity & Inclusion scholarships for current and incoming students.
-Scholarships are listed below.
-Students can also apply for general university scholarships through the Office of Scholarship & Financial Aid.
+Students can apply for Diversity & Inclusion and campus based scholarships through the Office of Scholarship & Financial Aid.

 For information on outside scholarships, please visit our cultural and identity center pages.